yotann/bcdb/docs/memodb/json.md

 -1000000
 -9223372036854775808
 9223372036854775807
+18446744073709551615
 ```

 MemoDB integers are represented with JSON numbers, without a fraction or an
 exponent.
-The full 64-bit signed integer range must be supported.
+The full 64-bit signed and unsigned integer ranges must be supported.

 #### Rationale

-MemoDB supports the full range of 64-bit signed integers, which JSON can
+MemoDB supports the full range of 64-bit signed and unsigned integers, which
-represent perfectly well.
-Some JSON implementations don't support the full
+JSON can represent perfectly well.
+Some JSON implementations don't support the
-64-bit integer range because they parse all JSON numbers as floating-point, but
+full range because they parse all JSON numbers as floating-point, but it would
-it would be too awkward to work around this problem by using alternative
+be too awkward to work around this problem by using alternative representations
-representations of integers.
+of integers.

 ## Floats